ruanchaves/old_website/_pages/about.md

 permalink: /about/
 title: "About Me"
 ---
-{: text-justify}

 <img align="center" src="https://raw.githubusercontent.com/ruanchaves/ruanchaves.github.io/master/assets/images/260491820_847317849268676_7901192087852364308_n.jpg" width="360" height="450" />

-{: .text-justify} Prior to my career in Data Science, I spent the first years of my academic journey studying several fields in the Humanities.
+Prior to my career in Data Science, I spent the first years of my academic journey studying several fields in the Humanities.
 I have been through Ancient Greek literature, research projects on historical newspapers -- and even briefly attended Law school!
 After switching careers, my lifelong interest in Linguistics has naturally led me to the field of Natural Language Processing.
+{: .text-justify}

 {: .text-justify} Nowadays I see myself as a Machine Learning Engineer: my focus is on writing code and developing practical solutions for startups and companies in NLP and related fields in artificial intelligence.